Mange/rtl8192eu-linux-driver/README.md

 ## Patches

 You can see the applied patches, their sources and/or motivation by looking at the commits.
-The `master` branch will be kept clean with a single commit per patch.
-You can review patch by patch and then record the SHA for that commit in order to get a safe reference to use.
+The `master` branch will mostly be kept clean with a single commit per patch, except for Pull Requests.
+You can review commit by commit and then record the SHA in order to get a safe reference to use.
 As long as the SHA stays the same you know that what you get has been reviewed by you.

 Note that updates to this README will show up as separate commits.
 I will not mix changes to this file with changes to the code in case you want to mirror this without the README.